 Revisions to policies are typically triggered by:

-- The completion of a 4-year comprehensive review
+- the completion of a comprehensive review; or

 The following procedures apply to revisions driven by something other than the completion of a comprehensive review.